mendix/docs/content/howto/mobile/implementation-guide.md

 ![](attachments/19955732/20217888.jpg)

-## 6 Starting Connectors from Your "After Startup" Microflow
+## 6 Starting Connectors from Your After-Startup Microflow

 The PushNotifications module contains a microflow named **AfterStartup_PushNotifications** that will start the APNs connector for you.
 Call this microflow from your **AfterStartup** microflow.